emacs-eask/eask/README.md

 1. Provide auto-completion with `capf` (`auto-complete`, `company`, `corfu`, etc)
 2. Provide function signatures and display arglist (`eldoc`)

-Generally, you would not want to call any of the function from your Emacs editor enviornment.
+Generally, you would not want to call any of these functions or use any of these variables from your Emacs editor enviornment.
 Unless you are extending Eask's core functionalities.

 ## 🔨 Usage